PLEASE NOTE: For information that is provided elsewhere on the website, only HEADINGS will be listed with the location noted in brackets

 One of the most important sources of information about Glenrosa Elementary School is the school bulletin, that is emailed to families every week.
 At the beginning of each month this bulletin is more lengthy and address larger items that are coming up in the year.
 If you are not already signed up for this service, you can do so at the bottom of our Home Page - "CONNECT WITH US - JOIN THE GRE EMAIL LIST".

 Glenrosa Elementary with the Glenrosa Parent Advisory Council considers the classroom as a "place of business".
-Appropriate will be defined here as right and correct for the school setting and functions, conducive to learning, not distracting from or disruptive to the learning process, intimidating others to others, or make any other student or adult in the building uncomfortable.
-Students are expected to refrain from dress styles which promote, imitate or celebrate violence, intimidation, racism, sexism, hatred towards others, gang association, sex, or alcohol/drug use.
+Students are asked to refrain from dress styles which promote, imitate or celebrate violence, intimidation, racism, sexism, hatred towards others, gang association, sex, or alcohol/drug use.
 Clothes should not display language, which is sexual.
 Explicit, defamatory or offensive to any members in the school community.

 To maintain a safe learning environment, students are expected to:

-- Wear footwear while in and around the school (note: roller blades, roller skates, and shoes with built-in roller(s) are not appropriate within the school building or grounds)
+- Wear footwear while in and around the school (note: roller blades, roller skates, and shoes with built-in roller(s) are not appropriate within the school building or grounds for safety reasons)

 - When directed by the teacher, have a change of clothing for activities and events (i.e. Physical education classes, muddy/rainy days…)